Dangerdrive/push_swap/README.md

 ```
 docker build is the command to build a Docker image.
 -t push_swap_test_image assigns a tag/name to your image, in this case, push_swap_test_image.
+you will do this once (except if you change container's configuration).

 ```bash
 docker run -it -v $(pwd):/push_swap_test push_swap_test_image